OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/What-Lifecycle-Rebalance-Revisited-does.md

 This randomisation of both ages and education levels works in combination with the education system update included with the Campus update (DLC not required for this to work) to ensure that you have a steady stream of workers with with varied education levels.
 This avoids the need to unrealistically restrict education just to ensure that you have enough entry-level workers, while still ensuring that higher-level workers are available for your more advanced jobs.

-[h1]Mode of travel[/h1]
+## Mode of travel
-The default configuation is designed to work in conjunction with the [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2025147082]Realistic Population revisited[/url] mod, and implements higher car usage in low-density areas but lower car usage in high-density areas (compared to the base game).
+The default configuation is designed to work in conjunction with the [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2025147082][Realistic Population Revisited] mod, and implements higher car usage in low-density areas but lower car usage in high-density areas (compared to the base game).
 Additional optional configurations are also provided for default game, car-heavy usage, and car usage scaled according to wealth.